imansdev/AckownT/README.md

 2.  **Run the Spring Boot project**:

     -   Use the following command to start the Spring Boot application:

-        bash

-        Copy code

         `mvn spring-boot:run`
     -   Alternatively, if you're using an IDE like IntelliJ or Eclipse, run the `main` method in the `AckowntApplication.java` file.
 3.  **Use Postman to test the APIs**:

     -   Open **Postman**.
-    -   Import the `postman_collection.json` file from the project folder into Postman.
+    -   Import the `AckownT.postman_collection.json` file from the project folder into Postman.
     -   Use the pre-configured URLs in the Postman collection to test the available APIs.